 Most certificate programs for aspiring concierges are designed to train top-tier professionals in the field - those who aspire to work for 5-star hotels or luxury resorts.
 Such individuals should take advantage of a training program to not only cultivate the utmost customer service and presentation skills but also to learn how to oversee a crew of staff members and handle some basic administration tasks.

-A concierge certificate program includes training in the areas of upscale food and beverage management, guest interactions, etiquette and risk management.
-Graduates may seek professional certification credentials through the National Concierge Association.
+A concierge certificate program includes training in the areas of upscale food and beverage management, guest interactions, etiquette, and risk management.
+Graduates may seek professional certification credentials through the National Concierge Association (NCA).
 Some years of work experience and passage of an examination are necessary.

 A concierge certificate program generally features courses that provide hands-on training in the most practical duties a concierge must perform on a day-to-day basis.
 Some of these training areas include:

 - Guest responsibilities

 - Front desk management

 The U.S. Bureau of Labor Statistics (BLS) reported that about 31,200 concierges were employed across the country in 2014 (www.bls.gov).
 These professionals worked for resorts, condominiums, gated apartment buildings, large-scale hotel chains, and some corporate lobbies.
 The BLS stated that concierges earned a median annual wage of $29,030 as of May 2015.